ComputerNetworks-UFRGS/scylla/README.md

 ## Acknowledgments

-We would like to express our gratitude to the open-source community and contributors for their valuable feedback and contributions to enhance the effectiveness of **Scylla**.
+We would like to express our gratitude to the open-source community and contributors for their valuable feedback and contributions to enhance **Scylla**.

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Language](https://img.shields.io/badge/Language-Python-green.svg)](https://www.python.org/)